Can I Eat Expired Duck Whole Purchased Commercially Frozen Raw?

 Expert Source

-"According to USDA guidelines, commercially frozen raw duck should be stored in the freezer at 0°F or below and used within 6 months for the best quality and safety."
+"According to USDA guidelines, commercially frozen raw duck should be stored in the freezer at 0°F or below and used within 6 months for best quality."

 Fresh Duck Whole Purchased Commercially Frozen Raw